Kōsuke Toyohara

 Kōsuke Toyohara (豊原 功補, Toyohara Kōsuke) is a Japanese actor and singer who has appeared in more than 80 films since 1982.
 He serves as head representative of Headrock Inc.

 Career

 Toyohara graduated from Nakano High School (part-time).
 He began appearing on television in his teenage years but primarily established himself as an actor through V-cinema.
+He starred in the famous series Long vacation in 1996 as Sugisaki.

-He later appeared in Junji Sakamoto's films, such as Aegis and Chameleon.
+Toyohara later appeared in Junji Sakamoto's films, such as Aegis and Chameleon.
 In 2007, he won the Best Actor Award at the 5th Monaco International Film Festival for Cinderella Formula.
 In 2012, he starred in the film A Gentle Rain Falls for Fukushima.
 In 2017, he planned, wrote, directed and starred in his first stage production of the theatrical comedy Meijin Chōji.
 In February 2018, he went public with his affair with Kyōko Koizumi, with whom he had been working closely for a long time, despite being married and with children.